Skip to section

 If you declare that as your differentiating feature, you might as well add that you “have a pulse”.

 Have you led teams?
 Delivered projects before deadlines?
 Negotiated deals skilfully?
 Great.
-Give examples and let your achievements you’ve produced speak on your behalf.
+Give examples and let the achievements you’ve produced speak on your behalf.